 As recommended in the ADG, a 70% factor has been applied in converting the building 'footprint' (and envelopes) to Gross Floor Area (GFA) and Floor Space Ratio (FSR) to account for overall building articulation, unenclosed balconies, building structure, services, and circulation (lifts, stairs, common corridors).
 Setbacks and height transitions to heritage properties and to sensitive adjoining low-density residential areas have been considered and addressed in the urban planning and yield calculations.
-Properties constrained by strata ownership (20 or more apartments), established church buildings and an electricity substation (if relevant) are likely to remain undeveloped in the medium term and have been removed from the calculation of dwelling yield.
+Properties constrained by strata ownership (20 or more apartments), established church buildings and electricity substations likely to remain undeveloped in the medium term, have been removed from the calculation of dwelling yield.